phenology/cgc/manuscript/joss_cgc_paper.md

 ---
 # Abstract

 Multidimensional data cubes are increasingly ubiquitous, in particular in the geosciences.
 Clustering techniques encompassing their full dimensionality are necessary to identify patterns "hidden" within these cubes.
-Clustering Geodata Cubes (CGC) is a Python package designed for partitional clustering, identifying grouops of similar data acros two (e.g. spatial and temporal) or three (e.g. spatial, temporal, and thematic) dimensions.
+Clustering Geodata Cubes (CGC) is a Python package designed for partitional clustering, identifying groups of similar data across two (e.g., spatial and temporal) or three (e.g., spatial, temporal, and thematic) dimensions.
 CGC provides efficient and scalable co- and tri-clustering functionality appropriate to analyze  both small and large datasets as well as the cluster refinement and visualization functionality that support users in their quest to make sense of complex datasets.